szymek156/bike_computer_esp32/README.md

 - [ ] Create a tool to make Workout FIT files (WASM?)
 - [ ] Create charts (WASM?)
 - [ ] Use FIT files on the device
+- [ ] Looks like workouts are written in ZWO file format https://github.com/h4l/zwift-workout-file-reference

 ## Very Quick & Dirty notes for FIT_SDK
 TODO: